emawind84/devnote-doc/elastic-search-sensehat.rst

     but it use a buffer that wait until 10 rows are generated to save them on the file.

-2. Persist Sense HAT Data
+2. Python - Persist Sense HAT Data
 -----------------------------------------------

 The next script read sensors data from the Sense HAT and ask to PyLog to persist them.